Brian Drummond

 Brian Drummond (born August 10, 1969) is a Canadian voice actor.
 He formerly served on the board of directors for the New Westminster-based Urban Academy along with his wife, Laura Drummond, also a voice artist.
-Usually working in Vancouver, he tends to be cast as an antagonist.
+Usually working in Vancouver, he is often cast in antagonistic or authoritative voice roles.

 Career

 Drummond was born in Salmon Arm, British Columbia.
 A graduate of the acclaimed Studio 58, he started out as a theatre actor, but eventually found himself moving into voice acting full-time.
-Based out of Vancouver, BC, he works on various animated programs.
+Based out of Vancouver, he works on various animated programs.

-Most well known for his role as Vegeta, Yajirobe, and Vegito in the Ocean Studios English dub of the anime series Dragon Ball Z, Drummond tends to be cast as either an impassive warrior (Andrew Waltfeld), or a kind-hearted father-figure (Reverend Malchio).
+Most well known for his role as Vegeta, Yajirobe, and Vegito in the Ocean Productions English dub of the anime series Dragon Ball Z, Drummond tends to be cast as either an impassive warrior (Andrew Waltfeld), or a kind-hearted father-figure (Reverend Malchio).
 Lately, he has also played the role of the cowardly Yuna Roma Seiran in Mobile Suit Gundam SEED Destiny as well as Ryuk in Death Note.
 He has landed prominent roles in various anime such as Renkotsu in Inuyasha, and Gundam Wing as Zechs Merquise.
-Brian has also appeared in Da Vinci's Inquest in minor background roles.
+Drummond has also appeared in Da Vinci's Inquest in minor background roles.

 He was originally cast as Cyclops, the lead male protagonist of X-Men: Evolution.
 He recorded the very first episode of the show, but the series was eventually re-cast with Kirby Morrow in the role.

-In 2003, Drummond voiced Kurt Wylde in the computer-animated film, Hot Wheels: World Race.
-In 2005, he reprised his role as Kurt Wylde in the computer-animated film series, Hot Wheels: AcceleRacers.
+In 2003, Drummond voiced Kurt Wylde in the animated film Hot Wheels: World Race.
+In 2005, he reprised his role as Kurt Wylde in the animated film series Hot Wheels: AcceleRacers.

 From 2006 until 2008, he voiced Ork Warboss Gorgutz in the video game Warhammer 40,000: Dawn of War, and several other expansion packs under the Dawn of War title.

-He recently participated in Funimation's English dub as a cloned version of Vegeta for Dragon Ball Super, where Drummond notably worked alongside his Funimation counterpart Christopher Sabat who provided Vegeta's voice for the Funimation version of the Dragon Ball English dub.
+He recently participated in Funimation's English dub as a cloned version of Vegeta for Dragon Ball Super, where Drummond notably worked alongside his Funimation counterpart Christopher Sabat, who provided Vegeta's voice for the Funimation version of the Dragon Ball English dub.

+The popular line "It's Over 9000!", spoken by Vegeta, was voiced by Drummond.
+It appeared in the 21st Dragon Ball Z dub episode, titled "The Return of Goku", which originally aired on American television in 1997.
+Drummond's reading of the line eventually became an internet meme starting in 2006.

 Personal life

-He is married to Laura Drummond and has a son and two daughters, Aidan (born 1995), Brynna (born 1997, pronounced BRIN-ah), and Ashlyn, who have also begun to follow in their father's voice-over work.
-His daughter Brynna voiced Babs Seed, the cousin of Apple Bloom and her siblings, on the television series My Little Pony: Friendship is Magic, a show which Drummond also appears in.
+He is married to Laura Drummond and has a son and two daughters; Aidan (born 1995), Brynna (pronounced BRIN-ah, born 1997), and Ashlyn, who have also begun to follow in their father's voice-over work.
+His daughter Brynna voiced Babs Seed, the cousin of Apple Bloom and her siblings, in the television series My Little Pony: Friendship Is Magic, a show which Drummond also appears in.
 His son Aidan voiced Marty, the main character who earns the titular name in the animated series Eon Kid.